TravMurav/steam-multimon/README.md

    Not whitelisted game!
 CWD: /mnt/data/SteamLibrary/steamapps/common/CHUCHEL
 ```
 CWD usually will be game installation folder.
-You have to add it to code like this:
+You have to add it to whitelist file like this:
 ```
-GAME_CWD_WHITELIST = ['/mnt/data/SteamLibrary/steamapps/common/CHUCHEL',
-					  '/path/to/your/another/game']
+echo "/mnt/data/SteamLibrary/steamapps/common/CHUCHEL" >> ~/.config/smultimon/games_whitelist.txt
 ```
+Or you can edit this file with your favorite text editor

+**If you have more than one Steam library:**
+Add your libraries to `~/.config/smultimon/steam_libraries.txt`
 ### Play games
 Just make sure that you started script somewhere in terminal or in background.